From gender diversity to the biology of music, here are some fascinating online courses open to anyone.

 2. Why We Post: the Anthropology of Social Media

 Have you ever wondered why people post photos, memes and other images on social media?
-In the recent years, there has been an increasing importance of images in communication on social media.
-Many of the discussions around such platforms focuses on its reach and potential.
+In recent years, there has been an increasing importance of images in communication on social media.
+Many of the discussions around such platforms focus on its reach and potential.
 Bu this course concentrates on the content posted on social media.
 Based on the work of nine anthropologists who spent 15 months each in Brazil, Chile, China, England, India, Italy, Trinidad and Turkey, this course is offered by UCL.

 The course will cover how social media affects politics, gender, education and much more.
 Within five weeks, the learners will understand the impact and consequence that social media has on our everyday life.
-As the course description say: “Adopting an anthropological and comparative approach, we strive to understand not only how social media has changed the world, but how the world has changed social media.”
+As the course description says: “Adopting an anthropological and comparative approach, we strive to understand not only how social media has changed the world, but how the world has changed social media.”

 The course requires an investment of three hours per week.
 Check it out here.

 3. Understanding Memory: Explaining the Psychology of Memory through Movies

 Memory is as mysterious as it is fascinating.
 The deeper you dig, the more you want to know.
 This course taught by John Seamon of the Wesleyan University shows how memory works, why it sometimes fails and many other aspects of it but all through clips from films.
 Aimed at making people understand memory in an easy manner without the heavy technical jargon, this course welcomes people with no prior background in psychology.